dougbutner/web-4/README.md

 This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.
 This can be implemented by increasing the difficulty required to verify a transaction chain, or economically by increasing the fees associated with accessing or interacting with old transactions or smart contracts.

 With **information entropy**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.
-This difficulty is overcame with resources or
+This difficulty may be overcame with resources or tokens required to execute a smart contract.

 ## Information Entropy and Biosecrets
 Information fidelity requirements can also be degraded over time.
 For example, when generating a user's biokey, it can be assumed that the more time that passes, the more the biometrics of the individual will change.